Sciss/Mellite/README.md

     "de.sciss" %% "mellite" % v

-The current version `v` is `"2.36.1"`.
+The current version `v` is `"2.36.2"`.

 ## building from source

 See the section 'download and installation' for requirements (JDK, JavaFX).

-Mellite builds with [sbt](http://scala-sbt.org/) and Scala 2.12.
+Mellite builds with [sbt](http://scala-sbt.org/) and Scala 2.13, 2.12, 2.11.
 The last version to support Scala 2.10 is 2.10.2.
+The default target and the binary distribution of the application are currently based on Scala 2.12.

 The dependencies will be downloaded automatically from Maven Central repository, except for snapshots during development.
 For convenience, the [sbt script by Paul Phillips](https://github.com/paulp/sbt-extras) has been included, which is covered by a BSD-3-clause license.
 Therefore, on Linux and Mac you can just use `./sbt run` or